 Botswana, Lesotho, Ghana, Nigeria, D.R Congo, Liberia, Kenya, Ethiopia, Eritrea, Burundi, Somalia, Rwanda, Sudan, Namibia, Gambia, Guinea, Chad, Uganda, Djibouti, Pakistan, Sri Lanka, Iran, Iraq, Syria, Bangladesh, Afghanistan, India, Bhutan, Philippines, Myanmar, Malaysia, South Korea, China, Vietnam, Mexico, Peru, Jamaica, Kyrgyzstan, Belarus, Sweden, Switzerland, Scotland, Canada, U.S.A

-They are Hindu, Sikh, Muslim, Buddhist, Orthodox, Protestant, Catholic, Quaker and Unitarian.
+They are Hindu, Sikh, Muslim, Buddhist, Christian, Quaker and Unitarian.